AKASH2907/bird_species_classification/README.md

 * [evaluate.py](https://github.com/AKASH2907/bird-species-classification/blob/master/evaluate.py) - Calculation of class-averaged precision, recall and F1-scores.

 ## Step by Step Classification
 To help running the model, end to end a docx has been added in case much information about each funcation and thier parameters are required.
-Here are sthe steps in summary:
+Here are the steps in summary:

 * From the original training data, firstly several data augmentation were taken careof as the dataset contains only 150 images.
 The number of images were increased to around 1330.
 The huge number of parameters were unable to learn and generalize in case of validaion data.
 This also helps in decreasing the effect of class imbalance.
 Some classes have 6 images whereas some have around 20 images.
 * After the data augmentation, validation dataset is created.
 10% of each bird species were taken into validation data for model performance testing.